psholtz/Puzzles/C++/mazes/maze1/README.txt

 Class Maze implements a simple recursive backtracking algorithm to draw simple ASCII mazes.

-Maze "state" is maintained in a structure called @grid.
+Maze "state" is maintained in a structure called _grid.

 Grid entries can have values between 0 and 15 [ 2^(number-of-walls=4)-1 ]